 WAIST DEEP: A Stefan Kopriva Novel

-Paperback (also available on the Kindle)
+Paperback (also available on the Kindle and audio)

 Material supplied by the author a very long time ago in exchange for my objective review.